deadlyvipers/dojo_rules/introduction.md

 Hello, my name is Neal.
 Pleased to meet you.
+My favorite CodeSchool course is Javascript.